WHAT SPECS SHOULD MY SOURCE FILE BE?

 AUDIO: A six-channel 5.1 mix is preferred but stereo will suffice.
 Audio should be embedded in the QuickTime file with picture or delivered as individual mono WAVs that match picture length exactly.
 Audio should be 24 bit, 48kHz and laid out as follows: L R C LFE Ls Rs.

-START/END FRAME: Make sure that your source materials don't start on the first frame of picture.
+START/END FRAME: Make sure that your source material don't start on the first frame of picture.
 It is important to have AT LEAST two frames of black before and after picture.
 More is fine, but at least two frames so we don't start/end on-picture.

 HOW LONG DOES THE DCP WORK TAKE?